Golden Axe (video game): Releases

 The Mega Drive/Genesis version was later released in other compilations–Sega Smash Pack, Sega Genesis Collection (Sega Mega Drive Collection), Sonic's Ultimate Genesis Collection (Sega Mega Drive Ultimate Collection)–and on the Virtual Console.
 A one-player only Sega CD version released as part of the Sega Classics Arcade Collection, with CD audio background music and voice-overs from the arcade version.

-The arcade version is also on the Virtual Console and Xbox Live Arcade.
+The arcade version was also on the Virtual Console and Xbox Live Arcade.
 A port of the game was released on PlayStation Network on 12 July 2011 and has been available free for PlayStation Plus users.

 The game was released as part of the handheld TV game Arcade Legends Sega Genesis Volume 1.
 An enhanced remake with 3D graphics and orchestral music was released for PlayStation 2 as part of the Sega Ages line.

 In August 2017, the Mega Drive/Genesis version was released for iOS and Android.
 It is now part of the Sega Forever service.

 On 25 October 2021, The Mega Drive/Genesis version was released via the Nintendo Classics service.